marcin-osowski/upro/README.md

 price changes, from previous closing price to next closing price.

 Let's call this "ideal" 3x daily `SPY` fund as `SPY3X`.
 On every market closing the `SPY3X` has exactly 3x the percentage change of `SPY`.
-For example, suppose that on day 1 `SPY` closes at 100.00, and `SPY3X` closes at 200.00.
-On day 2 `SPY` closes at 102.50 (which means it had a 2.5% daily change), then `SPY3X` must have closed at 215.00 (which means it had a 7.5% daily change).
+For example, suppose that on day 1 `SPY` closes at 100.00, and `SPY3X` closes at 200.00; on day 2 `SPY` closes at 102.50 (which means it had a 2.5% daily change).
+Given all of that `SPY3X` must have closed at 215.00 (which means it had a 7.5% daily change).

 ### Handling of dividends
 Dividends of a day need to be added to the closing price of `SPY` when